 The Marines, soldiers, Air Force and other personnel gave students honest answers to their questions -- from the notion that they joined to help others to the hope that other generations won't have to experience the horrors of combat that the veterans had.

-"It was really great to be a part of it," said William Kudlate, a World
+"It was really great to be a part of it," said William Kudlate, a World War II Marine Corps veteran from Pittsfield who participated in the project.

 "I think it's a very good educational program and very informative for others so they might learn.
 This will be something that they'll always remember," the veteran said.